Free Daily Headlines

 Set your text size: A A A

 Throughout his time in office, Stephens played a key role in numerous city projects and initiatives.
-He was instrumental in implementing a water and sewer rate structure and utility extension policies to provide more equitable funding of future utility projects, he helped implement the five-party agreement of the city, Henderson County, Wingate University, Blue Ridge Community College and UNC Health Pardee that resulted in the Health Sciences building on Sixth Avenue, was actively involved in preserving the Erle Stillwell Building at Hendersonville High School, supported the sale and redevelopment of the Grey Hosiery Mill and advocated for public safety and downtown amenities including the new police station, fire station and downtown restrooms.
-Stephens also championed improvements to city parks, the Oklawaha Greenway expansion, and initiatives to support local businesses.
+He was instrumental in implementing a water and sewer rate structure and utility extension policies to provide more equitable funding of future utility projects, helped implement the five-party agreement of the city, Henderson County, Wingate University, Blue Ridge Community College and UNC Health Pardee that resulted in the Health Sciences building and cancer center on the Pardee campus, was active in the effort to preserve the Erle Stillwell Building at Hendersonville High School, supported the sale and redevelopment of the Grey Hosiery Mill and advocated for public safety and downtown amenities including the new police station and downtown restrooms.
+Stephens also championed improvements to city parks, the Oklawaha Greenway expansion and initiatives to support local businesses.

 Services have been scheduled for 1 p.m.
 Friday, Feb.
 28, at St. John’s Episcopal Church in Savannah, Georgia.